mattytrog/FUSEE_SUITE/README.md

 - Plug into PC using USB-C cable.
 You will get a "Unable to charge" error.
 This is normal
 - Make the screen sleep (if it woken up) by pressing POWER to turn it off and sleep the console
 - A UF2 drive should pop up (or mount).
 Will be called SWITCHBOOT probably
 - Drag and drop the new part 1, for your chip.
 Will probably be a Trinket or a team clone.
+Drag and drop Part 1...
+The name will change from SWITCHBOOT to FUSEE.
+If it isn't FUSEE, something went wrong.
+Try again.
 - UF2 drive should disappear and reopen again a few seconds later.
 If it doesn't, flex back cover twice again and switch screen off...
 Should now appear.
+Check drive is called FUSEE!
+This is important.
 - Choose a Part 2.
 Long-press, or Multiple-press?
 You decide.
 Multiple-press is designed for people without LED.
 But anyone can use it.
 Drag and drop.
 UF2 drive should open again...
 - You are finished.
 You can either power down or flash a SETTINGS.UF2.
 Console will boot normally or however you have configured it.
 - End.